SaulBenitez/rest-basics/README.md

 Make the following steps:

-* Once the repository is cloned, create and activate the virtual environment
+* Create and activate the virtual environment
     ```
     virtualenv env
     env\Scripts\activate